How Much Capital Do You Need to Start a Laundry Business?

 What About Laundromats Listed for Sale Under $200,000?

-You’ve probably seen laundromat listed for sale for under $200,000 online and think that I’m full of it.
+You’ve probably seen a laundromat listed for sale for under $200,000 online and thought that I’m full of it.
 That’s exactly what I would have thought if someone told me that before I bought my first laundromat.
-But, I bought one of those laundromats listed for sale under $200,000 personally.
+But, I bought one of those laundromats listed for sale for under $200,000 personally.
 Here’s my experience.

 That was a quick way to spend another $120,000.
 Luckily, that laundromat is relatively small because machines are not cheap.
 All of a sudden I was up to $170,000 invested.